Doug Pray

+Pray's work with Allen Hughes led to his being asked in 2023 to help executive produce the three-part Netflix series about Arnold Schwarzenegger, Arnold.
+Prior to that, Pray executive produced the first season of the AppleTV+ series Home, for which he directed two episodes, as well as the Dave Grohl series From Cradle to Stage (Paramount+).

-In addition to his documentaries, Doug Pray has directed a number of non-fiction style commercials and commissioned short films for such brands as Guinness, Adidas, Toyota, and Doc Martins.
-In 2006, he won an Emmy Award for an advocacy campaign about HIV-AIDS awareness.
+In addition to his documentary and series work, Pray has directed a number of nonfiction-style commercials and commissioned short films for such brands as Guinness, Adidas, Toyota, and Doc Martins.
+In 2006, he won an Emmy Award for an advocacy campaign for HIV/AIDS awareness.

-Doug Pray was born in Denver and grew up in Madison, WI.
+Pray was born in Denver, CO and grew up in Madison, WI.
 He has a BA in sociology from Colorado College and an MFA from UCLA's School of Film and Television.
 He is a member of the Directors Guild of America and the Academy of Motion Picture Arts and Sciences.
 He lives in Los Angeles with his wife, Diana Rathe Pray, with whom he has two children.